a

 Various Round Lake Campsites

-Seat, Table, Hot Chocolate, and two different kinds of rocks.
-I don't make fires, so the fire ring remains unused.
 Rain, and threatening clouds along with thick mosquitoes provoked the tent, but the weather cleared into broken clouds and sun.
-A heavy dew fell, and the mosquitoes were persistent, so I didn't regret the tent.
+A heavy dew fell in the morning, and the mosquitoes were persistent, so I didn't regret the tent.

 Round Lake has a series of campsites along its Northern and Eastern shores.

 I prefer the campsites along the Northern shore.
-Campsites are peppered along the berm rising along the North shore from the trail to the check dam.
+Campsites are peppered along the ridge rising above the North shore trail to the check dam.

-Turning off the main route to hike along the lake side trail on the North side of the Lake reveals a series of campsites to your right between where the terrain rises from the lake and where the steep drop down canyon towards Lake Tahoe begins.
-These are private little sites nestled into the folded terrain around the North side of Round Lake.
+Turning off the main route to hike West along the lakeside trail down the North shore of Round Lake reveals a series of campsites to our right between where the terrain rises above the lake to where the steep drop towards Lake Tahoe begins.
+These are private little sites nestled into the folded terrain along the North shore of Round Lake.

-At the end of the trail along the North side of Round Lake we come to the check dam that maintains the lake, and a series of open campsites above the check dam.
-These are highly improved sites.
+At the end of the trail along the North shore of Round Lake we come to the check dam that maintains the lake, and a series of open campsites above the check dam.
+These are highly improved sites with nice views of the Round Lake Pinnacle and the surrounding granite and forest terrain.

-Staying on the main trail hiking along the East side of Round Lake reveals a series of sites along the East side of Round Lake.
-I've stayed in these East side sites a couple of times, but I always look with caution at the big field of huge composite boulders sitting on this slope below the shedding Round Lake Pinnacle.
+Staying on the main trail hiking South along the East side of Round Lake reveals a series of sites along the East side of Round Lake.
+I've stayed in these East side sites a couple of times, but I always look with caution at the big field of huge composite boulders littering the forest floor slope below the shedding Round Lake Pinnacle and the East shore of Round Lake.

 top of page